Motions By Cindy Gilroy

 -

-Amend: Councillors may propose amendments, which may require further review by the EPC or Standing Committee.
+Amend: Councilors may propose amendments, which may require further review by the EPC or Standing Committee.

 -